Purpose of the Thesis

 Thesis students must have a GPA of 3.5 in the courses counted toward the LALS major.
 Students interested in completing an honors thesis should approach a faculty member during the early spring of their junior year.
 Juniors who are studying abroad should contact faculty members by email and obtain the agreement of the LALS faculty member to serve as principal supervisor of the thesis before classes begin in the fall of senior year.

-Thesis students will register for a LALS 99d each semester with the thesis advisor.
+Students wishing to complete a senior thesis based in LALS must register for a LALS 99d each semester with the thesis advisor.
 In order to register, you need to complete an Add Form that includes your thesis advisor's signature, and then bring the form to the Registrar's office in Kutz.
-Students are not eligible for honors unless they complete both semesters of LALS 99d.
-Students who are double majoring have the option to write and defend a single joint honors thesis and thus to graduate with honors in both their majors.
+Students who are double majoring have the option to write and defend a single joint honors thesis, and thus to graduate with honors in both their majors.

 In all cases, a LALS faculty member must be a member of the thesis committee, even when its primary home is the other department rather than LALS.